dwojtasik/PyHook/README.rst

 PyHook allows to freely use virtual environment from `Anaconda <https://www.anaconda.com/>`_.

-To create virtual env (64-bit) u can use following command in Anaconda Prompt:
+To create virtual env (64-bit) u can use following commands in Anaconda Prompt:

 .. code-block:: powershell